Muhammad-Muzammil-Developer/Paractis-Button-Text-/README.md

 # Paractis-Button-Text
-Paractis for different buttons and text
+Paractis for different buttons and text in course